MyCollab/mycollab/mycollab-app-community/src/main/installer-resources/README.md

 **Library Upgrades**

 * Spring 4.3.0.RELEASE
+* Flyway 4.0.2

 **Improvements & New Features**

 * [Premium] Allow to add the new assignment in calendar view
+* [Premium] The new Hourly weekly report
+* [Premium] Allow customizing project features when create the new project
 * Change the template engine from Velocity to Freemarker
-* Allow customizing project features when create the new project
 * Allow to customize the report fields
 * Externalize more strings for localization
 * Support German language (Contributor: Marco Gantenbein)